raspberrypilearning/cd-beginner-html-css-sushi/en/step_7.md

 ## Adding more pages

-Most websites have more than one page, right?
-On this card you'll add more pages to your website.
+This card will show you how to add more pages to your website.

 - At the top of the code panel, click on the **+** symbol next to the tabs and type in a name for your new file.
 It must end in **.html** \(including the dot!\) so that the browser knows it's a web page.